Leanne works at a community pharmacy with wonderful people and great customers. She is also the mom of three boys.

 Why Would You Use an ORS (Oral Rehydration Solution)?

 Depending on the stage of life we are in, our body is as much as 75% water.
 On occasion, due to illness, extreme exercise, working, travel, or weather conditions, we can become dehydrated.

 Everyone should be drinking water, but when you are actually dehydrated an oral rehydration solution (ORS) is much more efficient for rehydration.
 An ORS is a balanced solution of glucose and electrolytes that is specially formulated to help replace fluids and lost electrolytes.

 Some examples of ORSs that you can purchase from a pharmacy (where you can also get good advice) or from a supermarket are Gastrolyte, Hydralyte, and Pedialyte.

 Not All Drinks Are Good When You're Dehydrated

-Fizzy drinks, sports drinks, fruit juices etc. can be high in sugar, and can make vomiting and diarrhoea worse.
-When you are dehydrated the balance of electrolytes Oral rehydration solutions have are a better choice, particularly if you have other health issues.
+Fizzy drinks, sports drinks, fruit juices, etc. can be high in sugar and can make vomiting and diarrhoea worse.
+When you are dehydrated, oral rehydration solutions are a better choice, particularly if you have other health issues.